Top 14 Venture Capital Firms Investing in Web3 Startups

 Pre-seed and Seed VC Firms in Web3

-Pre-seed and seed funding are the earliest forms of capital, typically used to develop your initial product and find market fit.
-Among the many seed venture capital firms, you might consider approaching firms like Race Capital, Archetype, and WAGMI Ventures, which focus on this foundational stage.
+Pre-seed and seed funding are the earliest forms of capital, generally used to develop an initial product and establish product-market fit.
+For founders at this point, Web3 VC firms like Race Capital, Archetype, and Reciprocal are active backers.

 Early Stage VC Firms in Web3